Lakshmimedha/devops-tech-test/README.md

-# Deploy application using below steps
+# Deploy flask application by using below steps

 ## Clone the code
-Clone the code first

 ```bash
 git clone <RepoURL>